radicalxdev/marvel-ai-backend/app/features/quizzify/README.md

 ```

 #### DOCX
 We use python-docx to handle DOCX files, reading each file's content.
 The content is divided into "pages," each containing approximately 500 words, and a Document object is generated for each page.
-For filtering, you can specify a specific list of "page" numbers to include (specific_list), define the starting "page" number (section_start) for inclusion, or set the last "page" number (section_end) to include, with both boundaries being inclusive.
+For filtering, you can specify a specific list of "page" numbers to include (specific_list), or you can define the starting "page" number (section_start) for inclusion, and set the last "page" number (section_end) to include, with both boundaries being inclusive.
 ```
 {
     "user": {